 Genome is the first consumer magazine focused solely on genomics and personalized medicine.
 Genome covers the personalized medicine stories of today and the breakthroughs of tomorrow, so people have the information they need to get the targeted treatments they deserve.
 Each quarterly issue provides advertisers a prime opportunity to reach a passionate audience with over 300,000 copies distributed per issue.

 The Genome website, genomemag.com, is the go-to online destination for authoritative consumer content focused on personalized medicine.
-Averaging over 20,000 unique users per month, genomemag.com visitors are information seekers who use the site as a launch pad for researching precision medicine.
+Generating over 70,000 impressions per month, genomemag.com visitors are information seekers who use the site as a launch pad for researching precision medicine.
 Online partners have seen significant traffic increases resulting from exposure on our site.

 Presenting the complex world of genomics and precision medicine in a consumer-friendly way is our strength.
 In 2017, we produced the book Code Talkers, an extension of our "Code Talker Award" contest.
 The book contains a selection of the top essays from the contest, along with beautiful photography that highlights genetic counselors and the bond they have with their patients.